wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 <!--Wrapping name of folder in bold typeface is not corp style  -->
 ### Step 2: (optional) Understand the template parameters

 When you deploy non-trivial solutions like an Apache Cassandra cluster based on DataStax, you must specify a set of configuration parameters to deal with a number of required settings.
-By declaring these parameters in the template definition, it’s possible to specify values during deployment through an external file or in the command line.
+By declaring these parameters in the template definition, it's possible to specify values during deployment through an external file or in the command line.

-In the "parameters" section at the top of the azuredeploy.json file, you’ll find the set of parameters that are required by the template to configure a Datastax Enterprise cluster.
+In the "parameters" section at the top of the azuredeploy.json file, you'll find the set of parameters that are required by the template to configure a Datastax Enterprise cluster.
 Here is an example of the parameters section from this template's azuredeploy.json file.

 	"parameters": {
 		"region": {